-It’s really hard to imagine that 15 years have gone by.
-I could still remember the chaos, terror and confusion of that day.
+It’s really hard to imagine that 20 years have gone by.
+I could still remember the chaos, terror, and confusion of that day.
 I could still smell the rancid air if I think about it.
-We all know where we were on 9/11 and if you were from NY, you saw the carnage right before your eyes.
+We all know where we were on 9/11 and if you were from New York, you saw the carnage right before your eyes.

 I was teaching that day.
-I remember my school being put on lock down and for some reason I had the only cell phone that would work.
-My cell phone carrier was not out of the trade center like most were.
+I remember my school being put on lockdown and for some reason, I had the only cell phone that would work.
+My cell phone carrier was not out of the trade center as most were.
 Some of my students were crying because their parents worked in the towers.
 I didn’t know at that moment 260 people from my community wouldn’t be coming home.
 Living only eight miles from the city, it was normal to have a career in Manhattan.

 I went into the city with a few friends and started filming.
-15 years later, I still haven’t watched my footage.
-I remember the walls of the missing, pockets of people singing New York themed songs like Frank Sinatra’s classic New York, New York.
+Now, over 20 years later, I still haven’t watched my footage.
+I remember the walls of the missing, pockets of people singing New York-themed songs like Frank Sinatra’s classic New York, New York.
 It was crazy.
 Utter devastation.

 When we worked our way down to Ground Zero, I remember seeing firemen crying.
 A vision I could never get out of my mind.
 At that moment we didn’t know how many died, but they did.
 The smell of burning metal lasted for months.

-I had airline tickets for that Friday, Newark to San Francisco, a flight path I knew all to well because I was dating someone on and off in the bay area.
+I had airline tickets for that Friday, Newark to San Francisco, a flight path I knew all too well because I was dating someone on and off in the Bay Area.
 I was sick to my stomach when I found out that one of the planes that crashed was Newark to San Francisco.
 What if the terrorists chose that Friday?
-From that very moment I had an induced fear of flying.
+From that very moment, I had an induced fear of flying.

 We found out as the days went on the names of those who perished.